agenticplug.ai - Agentic Commerce Optimization company

 Natural

-The Columbus Zoo and Aquarium is one of the most visited zoos in the United States, exceeding 2 million visitors in 2022 across its 580-acre campus in Powell, Ohio.
+The Columbus Zoo and Aquarium is one of the most visited zoos in the United States, exceeding 2 million visitors in 2022 across its 580-acre campus near Powell, Ohio.
 The zoo houses over 10,000 animals representing more than 600 species and includes the Zoombezi Bay waterpark and the Wildlights holiday event, which draws hundreds of thousands of seasonal visitors.
+Hospitality businesses, restaurants, tour operators, and family entertainment companies throughout the Columbus metro benefit from the zoo's role as a year-round regional anchor and a major driver of tourism spending in Delaware County.

 COSI (Center of Science and Industry)